skrattaren/apf.rst/apf.rst

 - [p.
 21/19] "'That was where you had to walk on ricepaper wasn't it,' said Brother Watchtower conversationally."

-  Reference to the old David Carradine TV series, "`Kung Fu`_".
+  Reference to the old David Carradine TV series, **Kung Fu**.
 In one of the earliest episodes our Shaolin monk-in-training was tasked to walk along a sheet of ricepaper without ripping it or leaving a mark.